abdrahmansoltan/Learning-Notes/Databases/PostgreSQL.md

 ---

 ## PostgreSQL

+It is a relational database management system (RDBMS) that uses the SQL (Structured Query Language) querying language to interact with data.

+- `postgres server` is the software that manages the database and allows other programs to interact with it.
+- `postgres database` is a collection of tables and other data structures that are organized in a way that makes it easy to access and manage the data.
+- `postgres client` is a program that allows you to interact with the database.
+  - The client we will use is called `psql` and it is a command line interface (CLI) for postgres.
+  - another client is `pgAdmin` which is a `GUI` for postgres.

+### Postgres server

+- The postgres server is the software that manages the database and allows other programs to interact with it.
+- It runs in the background and listens for requests from other programs.
+- a pg server can manage multiple databases at the same time.
+  - having multiple databases is useful for:
+    - separating data and permissions.
+    - working with more than one application.
+    - working with different versions of the same application.

+---

+### psql CLI

 - If you already know the name of the database you want to connect to, you can write `psql name_of_database`